pagyo/pagyo/README.md

 - 👀 I’m interested in electronic and programming.
 - 🌱 I’m currently learning Arduino and design patterns.
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can't reach me.
+- 📫 You can reach me via email: pajter.gyozo@gmail.com.

 <!---
 pagyo/pagyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.